Pizza dough recipe- Napoli style

 This goes for bread making as well.
 The dough will also taste better if retarded overnight or for a couple of nights in the fridge and then brought back to room temperature before you bake.
 The cooler the dough, the more it will ‘pop’ in the oven as the gas in the dough expands rapidly.

-Olive oil is not traditionally added to a pizza dough.
+Olive oil is not traditionally added to a dough.
 It is 00 flour, yeast, salt and water.
-Olive oil can be added in small quantities however and will make the dough a little softer It is added when topping the pizza before cooking, as a drizzle and will help to fuse the ingredients together.
+Olive oil can be added in small quantities right at the beginning however and will make the dough a little softer.
+It is always added when topping the pizza before cooking, as a drizzle and will help to fuse the ingredients together.

 Traditionally cooked at high heat in a brick oven, these breads are a staple food combined with simple fresh ingredients and not a dumping ground for anything that comes to hand from the fridge.

-Here is a pretty good video with Vito Iacopelli – he has a comprehensive series so please have a look.
+Here is a pretty good Art of Pizza video with Vito Iacopelli – he has a comprehensive series so please have a look.

 See my post with the ingredients for dough here